The Culling Tab

 Photos are grouped after culling into these categories:

-- Selects — Unique photos that do not have any eyes closed or are blurry.
+- Filtered — Unique photos that do not have any eyes closed or are blurry.

 - Duplicates — These are photos that have duplicates or visually similar photos.
 These are common as photographers will capture a series of similar photos to get the best expression and focus.